Buchos/jepsen-brite/README.md

 * Allows any user to view comments from other users
 * Allows ONLY logged users to add a comment
 * Allows ONLY logged users to edit or delete the event ONLY if they created it

-### General Features

-* Event description .
-* Allows any user to view each event in detail on a new page
-* The first upcoming event is highlighted in yellow